Donate a Horse

 If you would like to complete a horse adoption form, we've included a link below and our equine team will reach out to you if your horse could potentially be a good fit for the ministry sessions.
 If applicable they will outline the adoption timeline and visits.

-Should you feel, your horse would not be a good fit for Wings of Hope, we've included local organizations we are familiar with that may be able to assist you -
+Below we've included local organizations we are familiar with that may be able to assist you-

 VEWs - we adopted our late horse, Honey from VEWs